greglobinski/dev.greglobinski.com/content/posts/2018-07-09--custom-social-share-buttons-gatsby-1/index [conflicted 2].md

 * How to create a custom share button from scratch.
 * How to do it without the `emotion` library.
 Maybe you are using `styled-components` in your projects or just prefer to use plain CSS.
 * How the `react-custom-share` works, what exactly the script does and how.

-You will learn a lot, so stay tuned.
-Follow me on [twitter](https://twitter.com/@greglobinski) or [medium](https://medium.com/@greglobinski) to be informed about following parts of the series.